-Two survey instruments are used for the Medicare HOS program.
+Two survey instruments are used for the Medicare Health Outcomes Survey (HOS) program.
 The HOS questionnaire is the longer form developed for use with participating Medicare Advantage Organizations (MAOs), and the HOS-Modified (HOS-M) questionnaire is the shorter form developed for participating Program of All-Inclusive Care for the Elderly (PACE) organizations.
-Details about the instruments and downloadable versions are provided below.
+Further details about the instruments are provided in the sections below.

 In the Spring of 2015, CMS implemented the Medicare HOS 3.0; the latest version of the HOS questionnaire.
-Like the HOS 2.5, the Medicare HOS 3.0 questionnaire consists of the following major components: the Veterans RAND 12-Item Health Survey (VR-12); questions to gather information for case-mix and risk-adjustment; questions to collect results for four HEDIS® Effectiveness of Care measures; updated questions on race, ethnicity, sex, primary language, and disability status as part of Section 4302 of the Affordable Care Act; and additional health questions, including new and revised questions.
+Like the HOS 2.5, the Medicare HOS 3.0 questionnaire consists of the following major components: the Veterans RAND 12-Item Health Survey (VR-12); questions to gather information for case-mix and risk-adjustment; questions to collect results for four Healthcare Effectiveness Data and Information Set (HEDIS®) Effectiveness of Care measures; updated questions on race, ethnicity, sex, primary language, and disability status as part of Section 4302 of the Affordable Care Act; and additional health questions, including new and revised questions.
 Physical and mental health functioning are the primary outcome measures, which are derived from the core health status component.
 Further details about the development of the survey instrument can be found in the About HOS section under the Program page.

 The VR-12 is a generic patient reported outcome measure (PROM) used to measure health-related quality of life, and is one of the components of the Medicare HOS.
 Other VR assessments include the VR-36 long-form counterpart and the VR-6D derived from the VR-12.
 The VR-36, VR-12 and VR-6D questionnaires, scoring algorithms, and documentation are available on request.
 For detailed information about the VR measures and to request permission to use, see the measure developer’s website.